Diabetes impacts 29 million Americans, and if you don’t have diabetes, you probably know someone who does.

 Blood sugar control is an essential aspect of diabetes management, and it’s important to understand your blood sugar goals to best manage your diabetes.
 Check out the Blood Sugar Overview tab for more information on how you can work with your diabetes healthcare team to set and attain individualized blood sugar goals.

 Type 2 diabetes is developed due to both genetics and lifestyle choices, including not making healthy food choices and lack of physical activity.
 Some people are at a higher risk for developing type 2 diabetes than others including:

-People should contact their healthcare providers if they experience these symptoms.
+People should contact their healthcare providers if they experience any of these symptoms.
 Some people may have type 2 diabetes without any symptoms, so it’s important to get regular blood tests, especially if you are at a higher risk for developing diabetes.

 When your diabetes is not controlled properly and your blood sugar stays too high for a long time, it can damage blood vessels and nerves.
 This damage can affect many of the organ systems in your body and can raise your risk of complications, such as: